Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 Usage: `print [parameter]`

 The print command takes a parameter to print.
 Available parameters are listed below.
-If no paremeter is specified, all parameters are printed.
+If no parameter is specified, all parameters are printed.

+Common parameters:

 ----------------------------------------------------------------------
     Parameter Description